healthykitchen101/healthykitchen101.com/juicers/reviews/omega/omega-juicer-nc900hrd19.md

 Yield Percentage: 77%

-The Omega NC900 did well in the apple test, but not any better than other models we tested, such as the Jocuu or AMZChef.
-It actually took slightly longer than those two to complete the test, which was a surprise given the spacious feed chute.
-The apple wedges tend to get stuck between the chute wall and the auger, due to the auger’s inability to break the apple peel.
+The Omega NC900 did well in our apple test, but not any better than other machines we tested, such as the Jocuu or AMZChef.
+It actually took slightly longer to complete the test, which was  surprising given the spacious feed chute.
+The apple wedges tended to get stuck between the chute wall and the auger, due to the auger’s inability to break the apple peel.

 ### Celery